mirakus-0f-tyr/ECalc/README.md

 Existing mobile options for making EPERM measurements are limited, so it's time to resurrect the project.

-This code was written for the purpose of learning to code for Android, not for providing an official EPERM product.
+This code was written for the purpose of learning to program Android apps, not for providing an endorsed EPERM product.
 There are bugs.
 It is *not* production ready in its current state.
 If you use this code, you're on your own.
-Verify your results with another calculator (such as the online calculator at <a href="https://www.radelec.com/qc">www.radelec.com/qc</a>) before providing official results.
+Verify your results with another calculator (such as the online calculator at <a href="https://www.radelec.com/qc">www.radelec.com/qc</a>) before providing anything official.

 ### What Does it Do?